slooi/netninjamern/learnings.md

 # Improvements for future projects
 1 - Mongoose is kinda annoying to use.
 It doesn't have typesafety so you can run into runtime errors.
 Like I accidentally spelt `require` instead of `required` and mongodb did NOT throw any errors...
 I should maybe use typegoose or prisma as they work with mongodb. `Prisma` seems like the best choice as I can alsouse it with sql and it's more popular in general.
 However, I should probably use `slonik` in the future and a `sql` database like `PostgreSQL` as I am always using a schema for my current use cases.
+2 - Standardize error handling somehow.
+Look more into express 5.
+Look into custom linter to throw errors when receive async without `asyncErrorHandler` when inside of `app.get/post/patch/delete/etc`

 # STEPS (Remember to test while doing the below)
 1 - Create server repo